Samsung/tizen-docs/docs/application/native/guides/text-input/tts.md

     }
     ```

-- Get the default voice using the `tts_get_default_voice()` function.The TTS synthesizes the text using the default voice, if you do not set the language and the voice type as parameters of the `tts_add_text()` function.
+- Get the default voice using the `tts_get_default_voice()` function.

+    The TTS synthesizes the text using the default voice, if you do not set the language and the voice type as parameters of the `tts_add_text()` function.

     ```
     void